Frequently Asked Questions

 Why TCP Gives

-The Custody Project assists with care, custody, and visitation expenses, usually during extreme financial crises, and helps to stabilize custody, visitation, and families.
-TCP recognizes that a financial domino often occurs when legal expenses must take precedence to preserve a family's welfare, and common necessities must be forfeited.
-And we recognize that, when a mother, defending the custody or visitation of her children, can no longer provide the common necessities of life for her family because her finances have been economically stretched and simultaneously diminished to an unsustainable degree, the domino has occurred.
+The Custody Project assists with care, custody, and visitation expenses, usually during extreme financial crises, and helps to stabilize families.
+TCP recognizes that a financial disaster often occurs when legal expenses must take precedence to preserve a family's welfare, and common necessities must be forfeited.
+And we recognize that, when a mother, defending the custody or visitation of her children, can no longer provide the common necessities of life for her family because her finances have been economically stretched and simultaneously diminished to an unsustainable degree, a financial domino has occurred.
 For this reason, our grants assist families directly with legal expenses or, when these have been paid, with food, utilities, rent, mortgage, car, health, and other expenses which had to be forfeited to cover the legal expenses.

-Giving in fulfillment of its Mission Statement, our Case Excerpts, Testimonials, Myths and Facts, Services for Mothers, Annual Letter, Perils, and About Us sections help to explain when and in what situations we assist.
+Giving in fulfillment of its Mission Statement, our Case Excerpts, Testimonials, Myths and Facts, Services for Mothers, Annual Letter, Mothers in Peril, and About Us sections help to explain when and in what situations we assist.

 Critical Importance of Your Compassion